-Lanrick House is a 23-bedded residential home located in the historic market town of Rugeley, Staffordshire.
+Lanrick House is a 23-bedded residential home with 7 rooms for couples, located in the historic market town of Rugeley, Staffordshire.
 As a registered care provider, we specialise in providing a full range of person-centred care services to elderly frail Service Users, those living with dementia and associated forms of the condition.
 Our admission provision includes (but is not limited to) trial stays, short stay/respite care, as well as long-term care, in a homely and welcoming environment.

 Lanrick House was acquired by Trust Care Management Ltd in 2015 and has since been building on a growing reputation among local authorities and the wider care community for providing a high quality of care and services to its Service Users.
 Since taking over from the previous owners, we have completely refurbished the building, allowing the home to offer a tasteful blend of modern facilities whilst retaining many of the original period features of its Georgian heritage.
 The home features two large, well presented lounges (both unique in their style and decor), spacious dining room, a retro style drawing room where Service Users can enjoy quality time with their family, participate in specific activities and host small family functions.
 We also have a hairdresser’s room, well equipped kitchen, a laundry facility and a number of communal bathroom facilities designed to accommodate the needs of our Service Users.

 Our 23 luxurious and fully furnished bedrooms, 13 of which have en-suites with showers, are beautifully appointed with many enjoying direct views to our garden.
 We encourage our Service Users and their families to personalise their rooms to make them feel more homely.